jreveillaud/Wolbachia-subpopulations/README.md

 ## Binning

 We used the anvi-cluster-contigs anvi'o program (with CONCOCT) to reconstruct bacterial genomes.
-We tried some different numbers of cluster for each sample to make the binning.
+We limited the number of clusters created for each sample during automatic binning.

 ### Midguts